 – Gunnery Sgt.
 Hartman, from Stanley Kubrick’s Full Metal Jacket.

-Artfully blending intimate interviews with moody composition (strongly recalling the films of Errol Morris), director Dan Krauss coaxes extraordinary confessionals from several key participants and witnesses involved in a series of 2010 Afghanistan War incidents usually referred to as the “Maywand District murders“.
+In his documentary, Dan Krauss artfully blends intimate interviews with moody composition (recalling the films of Errol Morris), coaxing extraordinary confessionals from key participants and witnesses involved in a series of 2010 Afghanistan War incidents usually referred to as the “Maywand District murders“.

 In 2011, five soldiers from the Fifth Stryker Brigade, Second Infantry Division (stationed near Kandahar) were officially accused of murdering three innocent Afghan civilians.
-Led by an apparently sociopathic squad leader, a Staff Sgt.
-Calvin Gibbs, the men were all members of the 3rd Platoon, which became known as “The Kill Team”.
+Led by an apparently psychopathic squad leader, Staff Sgt.
+Calvin Gibbs, the men were members of 3rd Platoon, which became known as “The Kill Team”.

 Gibbs is alleged to have encouraged his men to score as many “kills” as they could get away with, devising a system based on windows of opportunity and keeping “drop” weapons on hand to implicate victims as combatants.
 As if that weren’t evil enough, participants memorialized the kills with photographs and videos depicting the cheerful perpetrators clowning around with the bodies.
 It gets worse…victim’s fingers were cut off as trophies.